GuanglinHuang/hofa/README.md

 **Update log:**

+Changes in version 0.9.0
+ - speed up CUM function by C++.
+ - more unit tests of functions.R.
+ - unit tests for M2.select, M3.select and M4.select.
+ - small revision in the description of examples.

 Changes in version 0.8.9
  - add Portfolio.PC function, implement Lassance and Vrins (2020)'s PC portfolio.
  - speed up Bai and Li (2012)'s Maximum Likelihood Estimation by C++.
 The related functions: M2.gmm, M3.gmm, M4.gmm and M2.mle are revised.